RosettaCommons/documentation/internal_documentation/SEWING.md

 1. [[Model Generation|SEWING#model-generation]] - Extraction of 'models' from native structures
 2. [[Model Comparison|SEWING#model-comparison-with-geometric-hashing]] - Structurally compare models to one another using a geometric hashing algorithm
-3. [[Assembly|SEWING#Assembly-of-models]] - Stitch models together based on structural superimposition to form novel backbones
+3. [[Assembly|SEWING#assembly-of-models]] - Stitch models together based on structural superimposition to form novel backbones

 ##Model Generation
 First we need to generate a set of models.
 The only currently supported mechanism for model generation is through the use of a [[Features database|FeaturesTutorials]].
 The following set ReportToDB tag contains the minimal set of features.